 Goats have a reputation for eating all kinds of things.
 But, when they eat dirt, many goat owners wonder why.
-Known as pica, eating dirt, rocks, or other inedible items is an unusual behavior seen in various animals.
+Known as pica, eating dirt, rocks, or other inedible items is unusual in various animals, including baby goats.

-It can affect goats of all ages and breeds and can happen in all parts of the world.
+It affects goats of all ages and breeds and can happen in all parts of the world.
+Pica affects other animals, including pigs and sheep.
 While the act of pica itself is generally harmless, this behavior is unsightly and could be caused by underlying health issues.

-Why is my goat eating dirt?
+Why do goats eat dirt?
 Goats eat dirt as an instinct to solve health issues.
-The most common reason is to make up for a mineral deficiency in their diet.
-Most often, the goat is attempting to balance their sodium, copper, or selenium intake.
-These three minerals occur naturally worldwide in different concentrations within the soil and plants that grow there.
+The most common reason they lick dirt is to make up for a mineral deficiency in their diet.
+Even baby goats tend to eat dirt, mud, or chew rocks.
+The goat often attempts to balance their sodium, copper, or selenium intake.
+These three minerals occur naturally worldwide in different concentrations within the soil and plants.

 Some regions contain an abundance of one or more of these minerals, while other areas are severely lacking.
 In rarer cases, parasites, habits, or illnesses can induce a goat to eat dirt.